Guide to Fertilizing Your Monstera

 Person adding organic materials to compost bin

-Compost is a great fertilizer for virtually any plant, and even if you don’t have a compost pile at home, you can still create your own fertilizer using food scraps.
-You can do this with a home fertilizer like Lomi.
+Compost is a great fertilizer for virtually any plant.
+If you don’t have a compost pile at home, you can create your own fertilizer using food scraps with a food recycler like Lomi

-One of the things that makes compost ideal is that you don’t have to worry about dilution.
-All you need to do is add compost to the soil as it is.
-You can just put it on top of your soil, or mix it into the dirt around your plant.
-You can also make holes and push the compost into the soil if you want, but you really can just leave it on top and not have to worry about it.
+One of the things that makes compost or homemade fertilizer ideal is that you don’t have to worry about dilution.
+All you need to do is mix either into the soil as it is.
 It’s that simple!

 Worm Castings